flexera-public/policy_templates/cost/google/instances_stackdriver_utilization/README.md

 ### What it does

-This Policy Template gathers Google StackDriver utilization for instances on 30 day intervals
+This Policy Template gathers Google StackDriver utilization for instances on 30 day intervals.
+This is meant to be run as a monthly policy.

 ### Cloud Management Required Permissions/Google Required Permissions
 - Cloud Management - The `credential_viewer`,`observer` roles